 The Lord says this: But you, O Bethlehem of Ephrathah, who are one of the little clans of Judah, from you shall come forth for me one who is to rule in Israel, whose origin is from of old, from ancient days.
 Therefore he shall give them up until the time when she who is in labor has brought forth; then the rest of his kindred shall return to the people of Israel.
 And he shall stand and feed his flock in the strength of the Lord, in the majesty of the name of the Lord his God.
 And they shall live secure, for now he shall be great to the ends of the earth, and he shall be the one of peace.

-Consequently, when Christ came into the world, he said, "Sacrifices and offerings you have not desired, but a body you have prepared for me; in burnt offerings and sin offerings you have taken no pleasure.
-Then I said, 'See, God, I have come to do your will, O God' (in the scroll of the book it is written of me)."
+When Christ came into the world, he said, “Sacrifices and offerings you have not desired, but a body you have prepared for me; in burnt offerings and sin offerings you have taken no pleasure.
+Then I said, ‘See, God, I have come to do your will, O God’ (in the scroll of the book it is written of me.”

 When he said above, “You have neither desired nor taken pleasure in sacrifices and offerings and burnt offerings and sin offerings” (these are offered according to the law), then he added, “See, I have come to do your will.”
 He abolishes the first in order to establish the second.
 And it is by God’s will that we have been sanctified through the offering of the body of Jesus Christ once for all.